 Associate Degree Programs.
-Hannibal-LaGrange University offers five associate degrees: Associate of Arts, Associate of Science, Associate of Science in Nursing, Associate of Applied Science, and Associate of Divinity.
+Hannibal-LaGrange University offers four associate degrees: Associate of Arts, Associate of Science, Associate of Science in Nursing, and Associate of Applied Science.
 The Associate of Arts (64 hrs.), Associate of Science (64 hrs.), Associate of Science in Nursing (73 hrs.), and Associate of Applied Science (60 hrs.) degrees are designed to be completed in two years.
-The Associate of Divinity (60 hrs.) program is currently designed to be completed in three years.

 Baccalaureate Degree Programs.
-Hannibal-LaGrange University offers five baccalaureate degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Science in Education, Bachelor of Science in Nursing, and Bachelor of Music.
-All baccalaureate degree programs at Hannibal-LaGrange University are 124-credit hr. programs designed to be completed in four years.
+Hannibal-LaGrange University offers five baccalaureate degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Science in Education, and Bachelor of Music.
+These four baccalaureate degree programs at Hannibal-LaGrange University are 124-credit hr. programs designed to be completed in four years.